-Having your database software up-to-date is essential so that all of these functionalities comply with their objectives and contribute to the success of your business.
+A database upgrade, so that it is up to date, is essential for all of these functionalities comply with their objectives and contribute to the success of your business.
 Outdated databases are also vulnerable and can affect the organizations and the people who were involved in the breach.

 1. Vulnerability Issues

 Databases are one of the most vulnerable systems to cyberattacks, as it is easiest to get into through networks.
 If your organization fails to upgrade their databases as regularly, you are leaving an opening for hackers to enter and steal information.
-To prevent this from happening, it is essential to have current security fixes in place, since most upgrades for databases come with the latest security protection.
+To prevent this from happening, it is essential to have current security fixes in place.
+Most often when a database provier offers a database ugrade, those upgrades contain the latest security protection.

 The only way to protect data is to make sure your database is updated on a regular basis.
 Keep in mind that database upgrades are only available during the premier support period.
 Once this time frame is over, extended support must be paid to go on with the updates.